 Are there any other themes that can be discussed other than HR and Finance?

 I wanted to find out the answers myself so I googled some top payroll software providers to see how they managed to stand out among the crowd by optimizing blog posts with useful content and keywords that put them ahead of the race.
-Here’s a few a things I learn from scraping the search results.
+Here are a few things I learned from scraping the search results.
 Indeed no industry is boring in blogging even payroll software can be perky in some ways.

 Check out their blogs and get FREE tips!